tensorflow/tensorflow/README.md

 # Scikit Flow

 This is a simplified interface for TensorFlow, to get people started on predictive analytics and data mining.
+Library covers variety of needs from linear models to Deep Learning applications like text and image understanding.

 Why TensorFlow?
 * TensorFlow provides a good backbone for building different shapes of machine learning applications.